ExxistanceDC/Cyber-Doll-English-Translation/README.md

 ## **Overview**

-The year is 2039.
+The year is 1999.
 Humanity has defeated **AIDS**.

 You would think that would be cause for celebration... but fate had other plans in mind.

 A new catastrophe arose...
-M.L.D. aka Muscular-Loosening Disease.
-Thankfully, scientists defeated that one as well (although it had the side effect of making people immortal... which apparently is a problem?)
+M.L.D. aka Muscular Loosening Disease.
+Thankfully, scientists defeated that one, too.
+(Although it had the side effect of making people immortal... which apparently is a problem?)

 But wait, we're not done yet...

-Now, a new, NEW disease theatens mankind...
+Year: 2039.
+Now, a new, _NEW_ mankind faces in a new threat...
 Dark Visitor!
 Yet another deadly disease!
 Sheesh, humanity really can't catch a break here...

 ##
 ...And that's your introduction to Cyber Doll, one of the relatively few traditional RPGs that the Saturn was graced with.
 It has many of those traditional 2D RPG hallmarks, like overworld traversal, NPCs, and shops, but with a slick cyberpunk aesthetic and a unique battle system.